Haochen88888/UnityScenesswitch/README.md

   6. Select the Button, click the "+" of On Click() in the Inspector, and then drag the GameObject into it.
 And click No Function to select the method in the script.
 Since Scene 1 needs to switch to Scene 2, the Scene2() method is selected.

+Through the above steps, we can also transfer Scene2 to Scene1, and can also transfer directly to each other in multiple Scenes.